-Three of the fact sheets are geared towards helping health professionals discuss immunizations with their patients.
+The following fact sheets are geared towards helping health professionals discuss immunizations with their patients.

-Tips for Conversations with Patients About Vaccinations supports healthcare providers prepare for conversations and questions about immunizations.
-It reinforces the need to be aware of non-verbal communication, to practice cultural safety, to provide credible information, and to maintain an open dialogue with First Nations, Inuit and Métis peoples on vaccines.
+- Tips for Conversations with Patients About Vaccinations supports healthcare providers prepare for conversations and questions about immunizations.
+It reinforces the need to be aware of non verbal communication, to practice cultural safety, to provide credible information, and to maintain an open dialogue with First Nations, Inuit and Métis peoples on vaccines.

-Supporting Vaccine Confidence in First Nations, Inuit, and Métis Communities provides information so that healthcare providers can better understand vaccine hesitancy expressed by Indigenous patients.
+- Supporting Vaccine Confidence in First Nations, Inuit, and Métis Communities provides information so that healthcare providers can better understand vaccine hesitancy expressed by Indigenous patients.
 It offers strategies to support vaccine confidence with First Nations, Inuit and Métis peoples.